ksu-is/grocery-list-app/README.md

 * Mark items as purchased
 * Mark items as favorites
 * View all favorite items in one page
-* Click on item to have more information about item
+* Click on item to get more information about item
 * User can logout

 ## Unsolved Features (during process)